Tram chiefs planned spiking entire contract under 'Project Pitchfork'

 One of the country's most famous shopping thoroughfares, Princes Street, and West End tourist hotspot Shandwick Place were the focuses of the dispute at that stage with the Scottish capital in “disruption”.

-Mr Jefffrey said: "When I started, Princes Street was closed to traffic, and the city was disrupted."
+Mr Jeffrey said: "When I started, Princes Street was closed to traffic, and the city was disrupted."

 Mr Jeffrey was asked by Mr Lake whether Project Pitchfork was "one that considered, I think, both the options of terminating the agreement - there were three possible strands: terminating the agreement, modifying it to truncate the scope of the tram to be delivered, or just continuing with assertive enforcement of the contract - is that a correct understanding?"